 Section 8, aka the HUD’s Housing Choice Voucher Program, typically caps the rent for low-income Americans who qualify at 30% of their adjusted monthly income.

-Many landlords are skeptical of the paperwork & potential upkeep problems, presented by some Section 8 renters, But older populations and persons with disabilities are excellent tenants.
+Many landlords are skeptical of the paperwork and potential upkeep problems presented by some Section 8 renters, but older populations and persons with disabilities are excellent tenants.

-Most take excellent care of the property because this is their home.
-This is where they want to be.
-If they don’t pay their rent they ruin their vouchers.
+Most take excellent care of the property because it is their home, and this is where they want to be.
+If they don’t pay their rent, they ruin their vouchers.

 10. Don’t forget rental property at tax time